It has been two long years since the Philippine government

 Community leaders created a teaching system

-combining teachers from different schools who taught
+combining teachers from different schools who taught in

-MAA to provide education in temporary classrooms
+the MAA to provide education in temporary classrooms

 in resettlement areas.
-Students are grouped
+Students are grouped according to

 their age and previously attained grade level.